finagle/finch/README.md

 * `plain/text` within string in the response body
 * empty response of given HTTP status

-The common practise of using the `Reply` class is following:
+The common practice of using the `Reply` class is following:

 ```scala
 val a = Reply(Status.Ok)() // an empty response with status 200